apigee-labs/rapier/README.md

 A `query path` defines an URL in the API that represents a traversal of a declared relationship.
 For example, if an Entity called
-Child has a relationship property called 'mother', then declaring the `query path` `mother` for the Child entity says that the URI template `\{child-URL\}/mother` is also part of the API where child-URL is the URL of any child.
+Child has a relationship property called 'mother', then declaring the `query path` 'mother' for the Child entity says that the URI template `{child-URL}/mother` is also part of the API where child-URL is the URL of any child.
 In other words, for a given value of child-URL, the
-URL `\{child-URL\}/mother` is guaranteed to be a valid URL, and further, it is guaranteed to be an alias of the URL in the `mother` property of the resource at `child-URL`.
+URL `{child-URL}/mother` is guaranteed to be a valid URL, and further, it is guaranteed to be an alias of the URL in the 'mother' property of the resource at `child-URL`.

 A `query path` can be represented as a string.
 Here are some examples with their meaning: